bertilmuth/moonwlker/README.md

 # Integrate into Spring Boot application

-To change the default 'ObjectMapper' in a Spring Boot application, register Moonwlker's mapper as a bean:
+To change the default `ObjectMapper` in a Spring Boot application, register Moonwlker's mapper as a bean:

 ``` java
 @SpringBootApplication